Am I bulimic, or is it just a phase?

 I am a college freshman and I think I'm on my way to becoming bulimic.
 Since my junior year of high school, I have periodically binged and tried to purge, but I was never really successful and it was never frequent.
 My senior year I made myself semi-successfully throw up for the first time, but it was gross and scary and made my throat bleed and I stopped.
 However, since I've gotten to school this year, I feel like things have gotten out of control.
 I started out eating healthfully and losing weight, because I am about 15 pounds overweight and need to make a lower weight class for my sport.
 (I am at a high level and compete internationally.)
 I'm also terrified of the "freshman fifteen" since I've always been chubby at the least.
 I couldn't keep up my healthy eating and snapped, and now I binge all the time and for the past few weeks have been throwing up.
 I think I could stop but I'm not sure.
 Am I bulimic or just going through typical freshman food phase?

 — Not sick... yet?

-Working with a registered dietitian could help you outline a healthy eating plan that will give you the strength and energy to support your athletic needs as well as to help you manage your body weight.
-Check to see if your college health service or athletic department offers this service.
-If not, perhaps the health service could arrange for a consultation or a referral.
-It is also a good idea to have a medical check-up by a health care provider to be sure you're physically healthy.
+Working with a registered dietitian or your coach could help you establish a balanced eating plan that will give you the strength and energy to support your athletic goals as well as help you manage your body weight.
+Your school’s student health center or athletic department may offer this service.
+If not, they may be able to arrange for a consultation or a referral.
+It's also a good idea to have a medical check-up by a health care provider to be sure you're physically healthy.